Have you seen your credit report recently? And if yes, how? Free apps such as credit Karma provide some information but they are not inclusive.

 - Write a letter to the credit reporting agencies.
 Your cover letter should include your name, phone number, address, social security number, and the fraudulent charges spelled out in detail.

 - Mail the cover letter with a copy of the police report and a copy of the page of the credit report that has the fraudulent charge.
 Include a copy of your Driver’s license and social security card.

 - Mail three copies preferably by registered mail to each of the bureau’s following addresses below:

 Equifax P.O.
 Box 740256 Atlanta, GA 30374-0256, 800-685-1111

 Experian P.O.
 Box 9701 Allen, TX 75013 , 888-397-3742

 Trans Union, P.O.
 Box 1000, Chester, PA 19022, 800-909-8872

 Within a 30 day period, you will receive a copy of your credit report from the three credit reporting agencies.
-When you receive your credit report, examine each line and make sure they have removed the fraudulent charge.
+When you receive your credit report, examine each line and make sure they have removed the fraudulent items you requested.
 Also, there are instructions on how to reach the bureaus if you still need help.